Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Unification of Understanding and Generation

 In this section, we provide a discussion of the unified model of multi-modal generation and multi-modal understanding, from both the probabilistic modeling methods and the model architectures.
-The discussed techniques can also be combined with each other and result in more architectures, and now there are few attempts at the unified model design and we believe the discussion above will inspire a lot of future works.
+Though the discussed techniques can combine with each other to form more architectures as well, there are very few attempts at the unified model design, making us believe the inspirations of many future works brought by the discussions above.